 "Internal doorways are aligned rather than staggered.
 If you have staggered doors, the wave gets 'locked' into the house," Rossetto said.

-Research has found that houses on piles could also be an answer, but this is not always practicable in all regions.
+Research has also found that houses on piles could also be an answer, but this is not always practicable.

-Japan has drawn inspiration from other Tsunami impacted areas such as Hawaii.
-Here the traditionally built concrete buildings that leave the ground floor clear, perhaps as a parking area.
+Japan has also drawn inspiration from other tsunami impacted areas -- such as Hawaii or traditional "Maya" houses.
+Here the traditionally built buildings tend to leave the ground floor clear, perhaps as a parking area.
 This effectively produces a building on stilts with the bonus of improving the building's ability to survive tsunami events (or at least keep the occupiers slightly out of the way).

-As like most tsunami prone areas, Japan has developed a mixed strategy which primarily relies on evacuation rather than defense.
-As seismic detection and preemptive warnings improve, death tolls can and will be reduced.
+As with most tsunami-prone areas, Japan has developed a mixed strategy that primarily relies on evacuation rather than defense.
+As seismic detection and preemptive warnings improve, death tolls can, and likely will be, reduced over time.

 Other than that, Japan is focussing more on ways to allow infrastructure damage to be repaired rapidly.
 This is especially the case if the building design accommodates strategic designs to either limit or allow easy repair.
-Defensive structures, such as sea walls, Japan's experience in this area has shown that they are ineffective at best.
+With regards to defensive structures, such as sea walls, Japan's experience in this area has shown that they are ineffective at best.
 But, they do offer a much-needed psychological boost to the local populace.